404src/exocore/_articles/ccna-summary.md

 ### 3.3.d Floating static
 By changing the AD of a static route, you can make it less preferred than routes learned by a dynamic routing protocol to the same destination (make sure the AD is higher than the routing protocol's AD!)
 This is known as a "floating static route".

+Floating static routes are used to provide link redundancy.
-The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocol is removed.
+The route will be inactive (not in the routing table) unless the route learned by the dynamic routing protocol is removed or no longer available.

 ## 3.4 Configure and verify single area OSPFv2
 OSPF (Open Shortest Path First) is a link routing protocol.